Canon SL1 vs Fujifilm X10

 It is notable that the SL1 has a microphone port, which is missing on the X10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SL1 and the X10 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the X10 have been discontinued, but can regularly be found used on ebay.
 The X10 was replaced by the Fujifilm X20, while the SL1 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SL1 and X10 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Fujifilm X10 Manual.

 So how do things add up?
 Is the Canon SL1 better than the Fujifilm X10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.